Editorial Review

 Dihexa: HGF/c-Met Signaling and Synaptogenesis

 The cognitive implications are substantial.
 Harding et al. published in Journal of Pharmacology and Experimental Therapeutics (2014) that Dihexa reversed scopolamine-induced cognitive deficits in rats at oral doses as low as 1 mg/kg.
-Scopolamine-induced amnesia is a standard model for cholinergic cognitive impairment, and Dihexa's efficacy in this model suggests relevance to age-related memory decline where cholinergic tone is diminished.
+Scopolamine-induced amnesia is a standard model for cholinergic cognitive impairment.
+Dihexa's efficacy in this model suggests relevance to age-related memory decline where cholinergic tone is reduced.

-Dihexa is orally bioavailable — unusual for peptide-based compounds — due to its modified structure that resists gastrointestinal degradation.
+Dihexa is orally bioavailable — unusual for peptide-based compounds.
+Its modified structure resists breakdown in the digestive tract.
 This oral activity expands research applications beyond injectable protocols.
-However, the potency and novelty of Dihexa's mechanism warrant careful dose-response characterization in any research protocol.
+However, the potency and novelty of Dihexa's mechanism warrant careful dose-response characterization.
 For compound details, see the Dihexa peptide research guide.

 Get Peptide Research Updates